 Summer comes and goes, but my internal food alarm seems to be ringing off the hook for summer food and flavors year-round.
 At the top of my list are juicy California strawberries and steak.
 Wouldn’t it be great to have a way to enjoy them together in a recipe?
-Good news: I’ve created a salad recipe that brings them together in new way, a Roasted Balsamic Strawberry & Peppered Steak Salad.
+Good news: I’ve created a salad recipe that brings them together in new way, a Strawberry & Peppered Steak Salad.

 I love pairing bold-flavored foods, like steak, with fresh and light ingredients like strawberries to create surprising combinations.
 Plus, layering a lean steak on top of a mound of nutrient rich ingredients is a balanced way to enjoy it any day of year.